 Practical implications – In the light of this research it is suggested that a right to disclose wrongdoing should be introduced in the UK together with a duty on employers to show that it has not been infringed.
 It is also recommended that what can be reported should be more precisely defined in Norway either by law or collective bargaining.

-|Research Areas:||School of Law > Law|
+|Research Areas:||A. > School of Law > Law and Politics|

-|Deposited On:||19 Feb 2010 11:30|
+|Date Deposited:||19 Feb 2010 11:30|

 |Last Modified:||13 Oct 2016 14:17|